ANNUAL REPORT ON THE BIRDLIFE OVERBERG’S CLEANMARINE CAMPAIGN: PROJECT 4: REGULAR CO-ORDINATED WATERBIRD COUNTS ALONG THE OVERSTRAND ESTUARIES

 Only brief feedback is given to review negotiations until now.

-These CWAC counts will be produced for Dr Giselle Murison, the Estuaries Manager at BirdLife South Africa and Pierre de Villiers, the Estuaries Manager at CapeNature.
+It was initially decided that these CWAC counts will be undertaken in support of Dr Giselle Murison, the Estuaries Manager at BirdLife South Africa and Pierre de Villiers, the Estuaries Manager at CapeNature.
 Dr Murison states: “Currently, I am collating the data from the additional counts, for use in a research project we are developing, investigating waterbird movements in response to various water quality etc. variables, and of course for submission to the Animal Demography Unit (ADU).
 I’d be happy to continue to do this, but we have been struggling to keep the actual counts going and would be incredibly grateful for the support of the CleanMarine project.
 There are standard protocols being used, in both the collection and collation of the data.”

 It is envisaged that the following CWAC counts be undertaken on a quarterly basis.
 We also propose possible teams of collaborators to be targeted to undertake such counts: